-- □ Select an existing request from a requests table viewer (e.g. Requests | New).
-Then click Create Work Order. - Go to the Work Orders table viewer.
-Then click New Work Order.
+You can also start a new work order by selecting an existing request from a requests table viewer (e.g. Requests | New), then clicking Create Work Order.

 Saving the Work Order: As you enter information into a work order, save the information from time to time by clicking Save.
 This ensures that you don't lose your work if something goes wrong (e.g. the power goes out).